urinieto/msaf/README.md

 ####Running Collection####

-The MSAF datasets should be formatted as follows:
+The MSAF datasets should have the following folder structure:

     my_collection/
-        audio: The audio files of your collection.
+    ├──  audio: The audio files of your collection.
-        estimations: Estimations (output) by MSAF.
+    ├──  estimations: Estimations (output) by MSAF.
 Should be empty initially.
-        features: Feature files for speeding up running time.
+    ├──  features: Feature files for speeding up running time.
 Should be empty initially.
-        references: Human references for evaluation purposes.
+    └──  references: Human references for evaluation purposes.

 Using this toy dataset as an example, we could run MSAF using the Foote algorithm for boundaries and using hpcp features by simply: